-VET delivered in Schools refers to Vocational Education and Training (VET) courses undertaken as part of your senior secondary education (they can make up part of your VCE or VCAL).
+VET delivered to Secondary Students refers to Vocational Education and Training (VET) courses undertaken as part of your senior secondary education (they can make up part of your VCE or VCAL).

 The programs aim to prepare you for further education, training and employment.
 They can also be a good way to explore different occupations while you are still in high school and test whether you are interested in pursuing a future in that industry.